saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

 {{ hostname.endswith('ams03') }}{% endraw %}
 ```

-When we render the above template, we get the following returned:
+When we render the above template, assuming the hostname is `'ar.core.ams01'`, we get the following returned:

 ```yaml
 proxy_minion: